DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.3     New, oxp dev func: delivered DiplomacyEngineAPI for oxp developers, provided a dedicated readme file.
+        New, doc: provided a dedicated file DiplomacyRoadmap.txt Improvement, code consistency: the Systems and Tax js script now use the API rather than the native engine calls.
+        Improvement, speed: optimized the loops in the engine Improvement, logic: when starting, the player is docked, so we should process the saved actions.
+        Bugfix: solved a bug in the Tax script recurrent tax task after a savefile load.
+        Bugfix: the init action using the api wasn't working after a restore from the savefile.
+        Cleaning: log cleaning, file cleaning.
 0.2     The actions are made progressively, one every 10 frames when docked, so as not to need more execution time than allowed at the same time, and to avoid slowdowns during the game.
 0.1     First version of the Diplomacy engine.
 Systems are introduced as a type of "Actor".
 "SELFTAX" is introduced as an event for systems.
 Tax level and treasury are displayed on the F7 screen.